-We recognize the need to ensure that our advocacy efforts reflect our business strategy, particularly with respect to climate change and the energy transition.
+We recognize the need to ensure that our advocacy efforts reflect our business strategy, particularly on climate change and the energy transition.

 We believe that domestic energy supply should be prioritized over importing oil and gas, for its contributions to national energy security, the economic benefits it provides to local communities through employment and local investment, its compliance with stringent safety, environmental and workplace regulations, and the lower carbon footprint it often provides.

-Support for the role of responsibly produced oil and natural gas to provide affordable and dependable energy as a bridge to greater reliance on renewable fuels
+Support for the role of responsibly produced oil and natural gas to provide affordable and dependable energy as a bridge to greater reliance on renewable fuels; opposition to the European Union Solidarity Contribution as not following EU policy, unfairly and retroactively targeting a single sector and disregarding the risk and reward relationship for hydrocarbon producers and the low European natural gas pricing since 2015 and particularly in 2020.

-Support for the transformation of industrial and extractive sectors in the service of the regions
+Support for the transformation of extractive sectors to serve our regions.

-Advocacy for the role of small natural gas fields during the energy transition, including government adherence to legal timelines for permitting to support gas production, and advocacy that part of the revenues from gas production should be invested locally
+Advocacy for the role of small natural gas fields during the energy transition, including government adherence to legal timelines for permitting, and distribution of royalties to local communities.

-Support for the role of natural gas in improving domestic energy security during the energy transition, including as lower carbon than imported gas, for the government’s 2050 net zero carbon targets, and for the potential use of the Corrib infrastructure for blue or green hydrogen
+Support for the role of natural gas in improving domestic energy security during the energy transition, including as lower carbon than imported gas, for the government’s 2050 net zero carbon targets, and for the potential use of our infrastructure for blue or green hydrogen.

-Completed working with government and the extractive industry to support a new regulatory approach to working in water protection zones; finalized working with BVEG, industry and ministries on new deep drilling regulation
+Completed working with government and the extractive industry to support a new regulatory approach to working in water protection zones; finalized working with industry and ministries on new deep drilling regulation.

 Industry and Business Association Details: